Minetest-JMA-group/jma-mineclone2/README.md

 [`CREDITS.md`](CREDITS.md) for a complete list.

 > [!IMPORTANT]
-> This repo is for the JMA Mineclone2 server.
+> This is a fork, which runs on the JMA Mineclone2 server.
 We have a number of changes to VoxeLibre's core code, which should not be overwritten if updating.
 A list of files is included in CONTRIBUTING_JMA.md
+>
+> Maintained and developed by fancyfinn9 and contributors

 ## About